 Utica Zoo, 1 Utica Zoo Way, Utica, NY 13501

-Participation is free; however, pre-registration is required and the field will be limited to the first 200 runners.
+Participation is free; however, pre-registration is required and the field will be limited to the first 250 runners.
+REGISTRATION FOR THE 2018 BOOLERMAKER IS NOW CLOSED.

-Register online here today.
+Register online today.
 Registration includes a runner gift bag and zoo admission for 1 child and 1 adult per registration.
-Additional tickets are available for purchase at a discounted rate at the Zoo box office on race morning.
+REGISTRATION FOR THE 2018 BOOLERMAKER IS NOW CLOSED.